Tianhao-Peng/MLM-FG/README.md

 ## Datasets

 Please download the datasets and put these datasets to corresponding folders.
-Download at https://drive.google.com/drive/folders/16vOW0rzMJJAC0iNFbzb6E_40yQ3lbLaF
+[Click to download](https://drive.google.com/drive/folders/16vOW0rzMJJAC0iNFbzb6E_40yQ3lbLaF).

 ### Pre-training datasets
 The datasets (10m, 20m, 100m) are provided in the ``datasets`` folder.